 All-ceramic or all-porcelain: When compared to other crown types, all-ceramic or all-porcelain dental crowns in South Miami, FL offer the most natural color match.
 They are also an excellent option for patients who suffer from metal allergies.
 With that said, they are less strong than porcelain-fused-to-metal crowns and cause wear to other teeth.
 If you require a crown for a front tooth, all-ceramic crowns are an effective solution.

 The process of receiving a traditional dental crown will require you to schedule two appointments to your dental clinic.

 First, your dentist will examine and prepare the affected tooth for the crown.
 This may involve taking X-rays of your tooth and a mold.
 Your dentist will file the tooth down to remove a portion of the outer layer of your tooth.
 Next, your dentist will take an impression of your affected tooth and neighboring teeth—this impression will be sent to a dental lab where the crown is designed.
 A temporary crown will be placed over your tooth until your permanent crown is ready, providing temporary protection.
 Once your dental crown is ready, you will return for your second visit and the crown will be cemented onto your tooth.
-If you are looking for dental crowns in Miami, FL 33143, contact our office.
+If you are looking for dental crowns in South Miami, FL 33143, contact our office.
 We are happy to offer dental crowns near you.